Leica X-U Typ 113 vs Olympus TG-5

 - More modern: Was introduced somewhat (1 year and 3 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the X-U Typ 113 emerges as the winner of the contest (12 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-U Typ 113 comes out slightly ahead of the TG-5 (12 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica X-U Typ 113 and the Olympus TG-5 place the cameras among the top in their class?
 Find out in the latest Best Prime Lens Compact Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.